dotbitHQ/dotbithq.github.io/projects/data.did.id.md

-# data.did.id
+# d.id/data
 Manage your .bit accounts' data in the most elegant way.

 ## Introduction
-[data.did.id](https://data.did.id) is an elegant data management tool for your .bit accounts.
+[https://d.id/data](https://d.id/data) is an elegant data management tool for your .bit accounts.

-With `data.did.id`, you can check the data of any .bit account, including but not limited to the following data:
+With `d.id/data`, you can check the data of any .bit account, including but not limited to the following data:
 - Personal Profile (profile)
 - Crypto Assets Address (address)
 - Decentralized Web (dweb)